 Yes, you can sell your house after a Chapter 7 discharge.
 This is because a bankruptcy discharge eliminates most of the debt associated with the property, including mortgages and other liens that were secured by the property.
 This means that if you do decide to sell your home after filing for bankruptcy, it is much easier to do so without worrying about having to pay back any of the debt attached to it.

-It is important to consult with a qualified attorney in order to ensure that all aspects of the sale are handled properly and in accordance with the law.
+It is important to consult with a qualified attorney to ensure that all aspects of the sale are handled properly and per the law.

 The Means Test